LDAR-Sim/LDAR_Sim/LDAR_Sim/sample_simulations/LDAR-Sim_inputs_old.md

 LDAR-Sim is a computer model that simulates an asset base of oil and gas facilities, the emissions they produce, and the work crews that use different technologies and methods to find and repair leaks.
 LDAR-Sim replicates the complex reality of LDAR in a virtual world and allows users to test how changes to facilities or the applications of different technologies and methods might affect emissions reductions and LDAR program costs.

 To support wider use of LDAR-Sim, the University of Calgary and Highwood Emissions Management have partnered to expand the model&#39;s capabilities and stakeholder accessibility through the IM3S Project.
 This document details the model&#39;s input data definitions, requirements, and formats.
 For each input parameter, the data type, defaults, and a detailed description are provided, as well as additional information about data acquisition and limitations.
-The parameter list comprises general inputs such as weather, leak rates, and facility coordinates, as well as those specific to individual close-range and screening methods like cost-per-day and follow-up thresholds.
+The parameter list comprises general inputs such as weather, leak counts and rates, and facility coordinates, as well as those specific to individual close-range and screening methods like cost-per-day and follow-up thresholds.
 All inputs, whether empirical distributions or Boolean logic, are customizable.
 Recommended defaults are described.

 By detailing the model inputs, this report creates the technical foundation for adding new functionality and enabling wider use of the model.
 This document will be revised continuously as modules, inputs, and functionality are added to or removed from LDAR-Sim.